varshini-gurushankar/probeAI/README.md

-# ProbeAI — an AI-moderated user-research interviewer with a self-eval layer
+# ProbeAI — an AI-moderated research interviewer that grades its own work

-> Models Great Question's **AI Moderated Interviews**: *"the reach of a survey with the
-> depth of an interview."* A discussion-guide–driven moderator that **adapts and doesn't
-> stick to a rigid script** — it probes on response gaps, tracks objective coverage,
-> synthesizes findings, and then **grades its own interview quality**.

-ProbeAI is a small, real, runnable demo built for Great Question's AI-native SWE internship.
-It targets two of the role's stated challenges head-on:

-1. **Realtime agentic AI moderator (TTS + STT)** — a turn-based voice interviewer.
-2. **Evals & quality measures** — a layer that scores whether the interview was *good*, not just whether it finished.

----

-## The problem, in Great Question's terms

-Surveys scale but stay shallow; interviews go deep but don't scale.
-GQ's AI Moderated Interviews close that gap: a researcher writes a **discussion guide** (a research goal + prioritized **objectives**), and an AI **moderator** runs the interview — using the guide **as a framework, not a script**, **probing when answers need more detail**, and respecting topic priorities (*spend more time here; skip this if time runs short*).
-The thing human moderators still win is *reading between the lines*; the thing AI moderation wins is **adaptive probing based on response gaps**.
-ProbeAI is a faithful miniature of exactly that.

----
+ProbeAI is a small working demo I built for Great Question's AI engineering internship.
+It's a miniature of the AI Moderated Interviews feature that is included in the role's responsibilites: a moderator that runs a user-research interview from a discussion guide, asks follow-ups when an answer is thin, tracks how well it covered each objective, writes up the findings, and then scores how good the interview actually was.

+I picked this because it lines up with two of the challenges in the role description which is a realtime agentic moderator (TTS/STT), evals/quality measures, and because Great Question's own pitch for the feature is a problem I find genuinely interesting: surveys scale but stay shallow, interviews go deep but don't scale, and the bet is that an AI moderator can get you some of both.
+The hard part isn't making it talk.
+It's making it interview well and knowing whether it did.
+That second half is where I spent most of my effort.

-## What it does (a single turn)
+## What one turn looks like

 ```
 Participant: "It was annoying."